raganwald-deprecated/homoiconic/2012/08/decoupling_with_method_decorators.md

 If it didn't, we'd have to redeclare all of our advice every time we subclassed.
 And worse, it would be a maintenance nightmare. if you add a new piece of advice to `SomeExampleModel`, can you be sure you remembered to add it to all of its subclasses that might override its methods?

+This is YouAreDaChef's special sauce: It makes working with inheritance easy by decoupling advice inheritance from method body inheritance.

 Summary
 -------

-Is it worth using a library when method decorators are a simple design pattern arising from JavaScript's existing functional model?
+Is it worth using a library to decouple code when method decorators are a simple design pattern arising from JavaScript's existing functional model?
 There's nothing wrong with taking a YAGNI approach.
 Don't worry about your decorators until you find yourself writing a lot of mocking and stubbing every time you write some new tests.
 When you do, consider refactoring your decorators to decouple them from your methods.

 Don't worry about your decorators until you find that modifying cross-cutting concerns sends you on a chase across files and classes because its dependencies are scattered through the code.
 When you do, refactoring your decorators to couple them with the concerns so that everything to do with the concern is in one place.